Employment rate

 Labour market homepage

-The labour market hub landing page.
-With links to all data reports about employment, unemployment, economic inactivity, and pay.
+The evidence hub's labour market landing page.
+With links to data reports about employment, unemployment and economic inactivity.

 Nomis labour market statistics website

-An ONS site providing a flexible way to access up-to-date official statistics for local areas.
-The site focuses on all aspects of the labour market, but also includes population estimates and some economic data.
+Source data from an ONS site that provides a flexible way to download up-to-date official statistics for local areas.
+Nomis focuses on all aspects of the labour market, but also includes population estimates and some economic data.

 Regional labour market statistics